 Sustainable Aviation Fuels

-Sustainable aviation fuels have the potential to reduce greenhouse gas emissions from the aviation sector.
-However, this potential remains largely untapped as such fuels currently represent only 0.05% of total jet fuel consumption.
-The aim of the Task is to lay the foundation for collaborative RD&D work on sustainable aviation fuels within AMF TCP.
-Thus, the Task will focus on identifying stakeholders and experts, assessing the national situation of the participants, and facilitating information exchange on the main challenges in taking up sustainable aviation fuels.
+Sustainable aviation fuels (SAFs) have the potential to reduce greenhouse gas (GHG) emissions from the aviation sector.
+However, this potential remains largely untapped because such fuels currently represent only 0.05% of total jet fuel consumption.
+The aim of Task 63 is to lay the foundation for collaborative research, development, and demonstration (RD&D) work on SAFs within the AMF TCP.
+Thus, the Task focuses on identifying stakeholders and experts, assessing the national situations of the participants, and facilitating information exchange regarding the primary obstacles to adopting SAFs.
 The Task will address biofuels as well as e-fuels.

 Activities